amalgama-digital/docs.wavesplatform/docs/en/keep-in-touch/metamask.md

 Notes:
 - MetaMask does not support signing a transaction without broadcasting it, so the `sign()` function of Signer should not be used.
 - Waves node does not support transaction speeding up or cancellation and only processes the original transaction.

+You can see how it works in the [Waves Dapp Ui](https://dev-dapps.wavesplatform.com).

+See [ProviderMetamask documentation](https://github.com/wavesplatform/provider-metamask/blob/master/README.md) for a code example.

 ## Ethereum Transaction Features